craftercms/docs/source/by-role/site-admin/index.rst

 Localization is the process of adapting the application/software to a specific culture of end users, such as units of measurements, language, etc., to make the application look and feel natural to the end users.

-.. _newIa-studio-project-time-zone:
+.. _studio-project-time-zone:

 Project Time Zone
 -----------------

-The :ref:`default dates and times <newIa-server-time-zone>` used for displays in Studio is UTC.
+The :ref:`default dates and times <server-time-zone>` used for displays in Studio is UTC.
 To customize how dates & times get displayed on Studio UI for a project, edit the following in the project configuration file, by clicking on |projectTools| from the *Sidebar*, then click on **Configuration** and finally selecting **Project Configuration** from the list: